What you can bring home to Canada

 This is a partial list of regulated consumer products that must meet Canadian safety requirements:

-Car seats must meet the Canadian Motor Vehicle Safety Standard (CMVSS) and have a National Safety Mark and a compliance label stating the height and weight of the child for which the seat was designed.
-For more information, see Cross Border Shopping Is Not the Best Deal for Your Child's Safety;
+Car seats must meet the Canadian Motor Vehicle Safety Standard and have a National Safety Mark and a compliance label stating the height and weight of the child for which the seat was designed.
+For more information, see Child Car Seat Cross Border Shopping – What Parents and Caregivers Should Know.

 Cribs should have the manufacturer's label indicating the model number, date of manufacture and assembly instructions.